tiagoCMatias/AcmeCafe/Server/README.md

 ### Steps
 1. Install the software stated in the [Software needed](https://github.com/tiagoCMatias/AcmeCafe/tree/master/Server#software-needed) section.
-2. Clone the **AcmeCafe** project using the command `https://github.com/tiagoCMatias/AcmeCafe.git` or download it manually [here](https://github.com/tiagoCMatias/AcmeCafe/archive/master.zip).
+2. Clone the **AcmeCafe** project using the command `git clone https://github.com/tiagoCMatias/AcmeCafe.git` or download it manually [here](https://github.com/tiagoCMatias/AcmeCafe/archive/master.zip).
 3. Go to the Server folder of the project
 4. Inside the server folder run `npm install`
 5. On the same location, run `npm start`